 Words by Kira West

-As we get closer to 2021 and still find ourselves at home, now is the perfect time to start that one thing you’ve been putting off, or invest time in building your own great ideas.
+As we spend more time at home, now more than ever is the perfect time to start that one thing you’ve been putting off, or invest time in building your own great ideas.
 Lately I’ve heard from more and more people that they want to start a brand or business but don’t know where to start.
-As someone who is doing it I’m by no means an expert, but I do have invaluable experience and there’s so many things I wished I’d known along the way.
-I’ve been working on my brand long enough to have learned a tonne of useful takeaways (sometimes the hard way) that I’m now excited to share with you.
+As someone who has done it I have invaluable experience and there are so many things I wished I’d known along the way.
+I’ve learned a tonne of useful takeaways (sometimes the hard way!) that I’m now excited to share with you.

 WHERE IT ALL BEGAN